 Sign up for email alerts to get the latest information.

 Import VAT will be due on goods you move from Ireland to Northern Ireland.
 This includes goods that:

 - move through Northern Ireland on the way to Great Britain

 - into Northern Ireland from any other country

 How to account for import VAT

 If you’re registered for VAT

-You’ll need to account for import VAT on goods you move from Ireland to Northern Ireland on your normal VAT return.
-This is similar to how you account for VAT on such imports now.
+You’ll need to account for import VAT on goods you move from Ireland to Northern Ireland on your normal VAT Return.

 If you’re not registered for VAT